alikhtor/python_project/Note_Taking_App/README.md

 The length of the second one is also 4, but it has only 2 unique(not repeated words), 2 times 'do' and 2 times 'some', so that counts for one plus one respectively, results two in summary.

-And the last note got 5 same words, so it counts as one unique.
+And the last note got 5 same words(lowercase or uppercase doesn't matter), so it counts as one unique.

 ### Algorithm.